reinfer/cli/README.md

 I New context `production` was created.
 ```

-The token and endpoint for the current context will be used for all subsequent commands (these be overwritten as a one off using the `--token` and `--endpoint` arguments).
+The current context will be used for all subsequent commands.

 ```
 ➜ re get datasets